alexjdw/django_issue_tracker/README.md

 Ensure Python 3.6 is installed
 Clone the Repo
 Navigate to the root directory.
-Set up your virtual environment with Python 3.6 (something like: virtualenv --python=/opt/python-3.6/bin/python .venv) **Note: Django 1.11 currently does not play well with Python 3.7.
+Set up your virtual environment with Python 3.6: virtualenv --python=/opt/python-3.6/bin/python .venv **Note: Django 1.11 currently does not play well with Python 3.7.
 Please ensure to use Python 3.6!**
 Activate your virtual environment (usually: source .venv/bin/activate) Run the following commands: